 Created by Sameer, Kiara, Maximo, and Jorge for the 2019 High School Video Workshop at the Jewish Museum.

 All images and content must be the student’s own original work and free from copyright restrictions.
-Winning photographs will be featured on the Jewish Museum's website and social media platforms.
+Winning photographs will be featured on the Jewish Museum's Medium blog and social media platforms.
 Winners will also receive a gift certificate to a photography retail store.
-Please use this form to submit your photograph by February 4, 2022.
+Please use this form to submit your photograph by January 26, 2024.

 To share information about the contest, download this flyer.